 How to support the Itinéterre travel blog?

 If you like our travel blog or if you find our information useful, you can support us very easily.
 Indeed, the links on the blog to online reservation sites are affiliate links.
 This means that each time you book by clicking on our links, a small commission (2 to 3%) is returned to us.
 You do not pay more because the commission is deducted from the margin of the reservation site (you can do the test by clicking on our links and going directly to the reservation site and you will see that they are the same prices).
 So to support us, do not book your vacation directly on commercial sites but through our links!
-It will cost you nothing and it allows us to pay the fixed costs of the blog.
+It won't cost you anything and it allows us to pay the fixed costs of the blog:

 If you want to go further, you can also help us by sharing articles that you liked on your social networks.